jambethl/commit-block/README.md

 ### ui.rs
 `ui.rs` is responsible for defining the layout of the interface and rendering the widgets.

+## FAQ

+**Q. I've configured a host, but I can still access the website**

+A. Ensure that the configured host has its top-level domain configured, i.e, `.com`, `.org`, etc. Check that the top-level domain of the site you're accessing matches the top-level domain configured in the application.
+Also make sure that the contribution goal has not been met yet, as that will unblock all configured hosts

 ## Contributing
 There are many ways to contribute to this repository, including opening issues, raising PRs, and suggesting features.